What is a Formatting Style?

-- Vancouver style: Author-number system
+- Vancouver Style

 Before we discuss the differences between the various reference or citation style guides, let’s talk about citation methods.